Luis Manuel Otero Alcántara: Protests and arrests

 In May 2021, State security agents dressed as civilians broke into Otero Alcántara's house and forcibly detained him and the poet Afrika Reina.
 To justify their assault, agents outside the house yelled, "¡Qué viva la revolución!
 (May the revolution live!) ¡Qué viva Fidel!
-(Long live Fidel)" The agents also confiscated some of Otero Alcántara's most recent art work.
+(Long live Fidel)" The agents also confiscated some of Otero Alcántara's most recent artwork.
 Later that month, in solidarity with Otero Alcántara, a group of activist Cuban artists working under the name 27N asked the director of the Museum of Fine Arts in Havana to remove their works from public exhibition.
 On May 21, 2021, Amnesty International named Otero Alcantara a prisoner of conscience.
 A few days later a group of prominent international cultural figures, including Junot Díaz, Edwidge Danticat, Julie Mehretu, John Akomfrah, and Carrie Mae Weems, issued a public letter to the Cuban president requesting Alcántara's release.

 On May 31, 2021, the San Isidro Movement confirmed that Otero Alcántara had been released from custody, after being detained in a hospital for over four weeks.
 On July 11, 2021, he was arrested by Cuban authorities on his way to join a march calling for freedom.
 Since then, he has been under custody.
 On May 30 and 31st of 2022, a closed trial was held in the District Court of Marianao in Havana.
 Although the international press requested access to the trial, the Cuban Government did not reply to requests.
 At that time, he was facing up to 7 years in prison.
 In June of 2022, Otero Alcántara was sentenced to 5 years of incarceration to be served at a Maximum Security Prison in Guanajay, located in the province of Artemisa, Cuba.
 As of November 2024, he continues to serve his sentence.

+Otero Alcántara was scheduled to be released on 9 July 2026, but was instead transferred to an undisclosed location, reportedly to await admission to the United States under the Significant Public Benefit Parole programme.
+Later that month, he was released and flown to the United States.